Obfuscation (software)

-In software development, obfuscation is the act of creating source or machine code that is difficult for humans or computers to understand.
-Like obfuscation in natural language, it may use needlessly roundabout expressions to compose statements.
-Programmers may deliberately obfuscate code to conceal its purpose (security through obscurity) or its logic or implicit values embedded in it, primarily, in order to prevent tampering, deter reverse engineering, or even to create a puzzle or recreational challenge for someone reading the source code.
-This can be done manually or by using an automated tool, the latter being the preferred technique in industry.
+In software development, obfuscation is the practice of creating source or machine code that is intentionally difficult for humans or computers to understand.
+Similar to obfuscation in natural language, code obfuscation may involve using unnecessarily roundabout ways to write statements.
+Programmers may obfuscate code to conceal its purpose, logic, or embedded values.
+The primary reasons for doing so are to prevent tampering, deter reverse engineering, or to create a puzzle or recreational challenge to deobfuscate the code, a challenge often included in crackmes.
+While obfuscation can be done manually, it is more commonly performed using obfuscators.

 Overview

 The architecture and characteristics of some languages may make them easier to obfuscate than others.
 C, C++, and the Perl programming language are some examples of languages easy to obfuscate.
 Haskell is also quite obfuscatable despite being quite different in structure.

 The properties that make a language obfuscatable are not immediately obvious.